jharrilim/jharrilim.github.io_gatsby/src/posts/2020-01-06-ReactCallingChildFunctionsFromParent.md

 ---
-title: "React: Calling Child Functions From Parent"
+title: 'React: Calling Child Functions From Parent'
 published: true
 slug: /blog/react-calling-child-functions-from-parent
-date: "2020-01-06"
+date: '2020-01-06'
 ---

 Here is an example of how you can pass functions to parent components through callbacks.
 Sometimes you want the parent